 - Prescribed by an authorized provider,

-- Included on Medica's drug list (unless identified as not covered), and
+- Included on Medica's prescription drug list (unless identified as not covered), and

 - Received from a network pharmacy.

 The Benefit Chart section of this Policy describes your copayment or coinsurance for prescription drugs themselves.
-An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered drugs, as described in other applicable sections of this Policy.
-For these purposes, "self-administered drugs" are drugs that do not meet the definition of "professionally administered drugs."
+An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered prescription drugs, as described in other applicable sections of this Policy.
+For these purposes, "self-administered prescription drugs" are prescription drugs that do not meet the definition of "professionally administered prescription drugs."

-Coverage for specialty prescription drugs (drugs used to treat complex conditions and which may require special handling) is described in the next section, Prescription Specialty Drugs.
+Coverage for specialty prescription drugs (prescription drugs used to treat complex conditions and which may require special handling) is described in the next section, Prescription Specialty Drugs.